buildkite/docs/styleguide/STYLE.md

 ### Talking about YAML

-YAML is looks more simple than it is.
+YAML looks more simple than it is.
 It takes some care and discipline to write about.
 See [Talking about YAML](./yaml.md) for complete guidance.